rclone/rclone/docs/content/flags.md

       --hidrive-token-url string                            Token server url
-      --hidrive-upload-concurrency int                      Concurrency for chunked uploads (default 4) --hidrive-upload-cutoff SizeSuffix                    Cutoff/Threshold for chunked uploads (default 96Mi) --http-headers CommaSepList                           Set HTTP headers for all transactions --http-no-head                                        Don't use HEAD requests
+      --hidrive-upload-concurrency int                      Concurrency for chunked uploads (default 4) --hidrive-upload-cutoff SizeSuffix                    Cutoff/Threshold for chunked uploads (default 96Mi) --http-description string                             Description of the remote
+      --http-headers CommaSepList                           Set HTTP headers for all transactions --http-no-head                                        Don't use HEAD requests
-      --http-no-slash                                       Set this if the site doesn't end directories with / --http-url string                                     URL of HTTP host to connect to --imagekit-encoding Encoding                          The encoding for the backend (default Slash,LtGt,DoubleQuote,Dollar,Question,Hash,Percent,BackSlash,Del,Ctl,InvalidUtf8,Dot,SquareBracket)
+      --http-no-slash                                       Set this if the site doesn't end directories with / --http-url string                                     URL of HTTP host to connect to --imagekit-description string                         Description of the remote
+      --imagekit-encoding Encoding                          The encoding for the backend (default Slash,LtGt,DoubleQuote,Dollar,Question,Hash,Percent,BackSlash,Del,Ctl,InvalidUtf8,Dot,SquareBracket)
       --imagekit-endpoint string                            You can find your ImageKit.io URL endpoint in your [dashboard](https://imagekit.io/dashboard/developer/api-keys)
       --imagekit-only-signed Restrict unsigned image URLs   If you have configured Restrict unsigned image URLs in your dashboard settings, set this to true